Medically reviewed by Drugs.com. Last updated on Dec 3, 2022.

 Men who are sexually active must protect their female partner from getting pregnant.
 Pomalidomide will appear in the semen so male patients must not donate sperm.
 If you are sexually active, you must use a latex or synthetic condom every time you have sex with a woman who could get pregnant even if you have had a vasectomy.
 Use a condom for sex during treatment with this medicine, even if the dose is stopped for a short time, and for at least 4 weeks after your last dose.
 Call your doctor right away if you think your sexual partner may be pregnant.

-Do not donate blood while you are taking pomalidomide and for at least 1 month after your last dose.
+Do not donate blood while you are taking this medicine and for at least 4 weeks after your last dose.

-Using pomalidomide may increase your risk for having blood clots (eg, deep vein thrombosis, pulmonary embolism, stroke, or heart attack).
+Using this medicine may increase your risk for having blood clots (eg, deep vein thrombosis, pulmonary embolism, stroke, or heart attack).
 Your risk for these serious problems is even greater if you have high blood pressure or high cholesterol, or if you smoke cigarettes.
 Contact your doctor right away if you experience chest pain, confusion, difficulty speaking, double vision, headaches, an inability to move arms, legs or facial muscle, or an inability to speak.

 Pomalidomide can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding: